Gamesarefun11/HTML-First/index.md

  HTML is short for Hypertext Markup Languge.
  It is used for creating web pages.
  It uses text instead of blocks.
- We will also learn CSS (Castcading Stylesheets) and some JavaScript.
+ We will also learn CSS (Castcading Stylesheets).

   We are finally in the basics, open [texteditor.co](https://texteditor.co/) on your computer